natemcoleman/nathanmcoleman/content/projects/wavecollapse.md

 WFC is particularly useful in applications like terrain generation, texture synthesis, and level design in games, where it can produce complex and varied results from simple examples.

 You can watch terrain be generated using this method to create a map-like scene with water, sand, grass, rocks, and snow.
-Use the slider to control the speed, and use the button to create a new map!
+Use the slider to control the speed, and click the button to create a new map!
+You can also see some other examples from my GitHub repos below.

 For more detailed information, you can check out the following resources: